-HSV 133 33000 CONFLICT RESOLUTION
+HSV 133 3 3 0 0 0 OPEN CONFLICT RESOLUTION

 This course is designed to study the history, components and process of conflict resolution and to examine the implications for the use of conflict resolution within the human services, psychology and social work fields.
 This course will provide students with the opportunity to develop conflict resolution skills as well as to examine their own comfort with conflict and how conflict is presented in the media.
-The course will also focus on the application of mediation in semesters of social justice issues, in particular on child welfare, juvenile problems and restorative justice.
+The course will also focus on the application of mediation in terms of social justice issues, in particular on child welfare, juvenile problems and restorative justice.

-HSV 135 33000 OPEN WOMEN'S ISSUES
+HSV 135 3 3 0 0 0 OPEN WOMEN'S ISSUES